Nebras-othman/nowtilus1/README.md

-Front end Application to enter new data and correct it with a http://www.omdbapi.com/ APi depending on the IMDB ID or title name
+Front end Application to enter new Movie data and correct it with a http://www.omdbapi.com/ APi depending on the IMDB ID or title name

 ## Getting started

 **Installation**
 1. git clone https://github.com/Nebras-othman/nowtilus1.git
-2.cd nowtilus1
+2. cd nowtilus1
-3.npm i
+3. npm i
 4. npm start